200 Million Minutes Reading Challenge

 Achievement for All, the leading not-for-profit organisation that works in partnership with schools and settings to improve outcomes for all children and young people vulnerable to underachievement, hopes that through this global challenge, more children will discover a love of reading.

-Reading is great for developing children’s language and writing skills – perfect preparation for entering a 500-word story to the Explore Learning Writers’ Awards!
+Reading is great for developing children’s English language and writing skills – perfect preparation for entering a 500-word story to the Explore Learning Writers’ Awards!

 Discover more interesting posts from our blog